fabianib102/TrueNorth-Challenge/README.md

 ## Frontend prject

 On the other hand, you have to move into the `frontend` folder and install all dependencies with the `npm install` command related to the react project.
 Finally, run the `npm run start` command and then go to the following link: http://localhost:3000/.
+In order to verify component tests run `npm run test-cypress` command.

 Is important to mention that you must have running the project in two different terminals.